Standards & Screening

 5. Buyer education and policies

-Each key area is assessed individually and an assessment is also made on the program as a whole.
+Each key area is assessed individually based on the practices a breeder reports to us and an assessment is also made on the program as a whole.

 Breeders apply to Good Dog through an online questionnaire.
-The application is then vetted by our screening team to ensure compliance with our community standards.
-Our screening team reviews the account information, conducts an online audit and fraud detection check, and will reach out to the breeder if further information or clarification is needed.
-Breeding programs may take varied and unique approaches to operating so additional information or confirmation may be requested at Good Dog’s discretion to ensure all dogs are cared for appropriately.
+The application is then reviewed by our screening team to ensure the breeding practices they are reporting are in compliance with our community standards.
+Our screening team may also conduct an online audit and fraud detection check, and will reach out to the breeder if further information or clarification is needed.
+Breeding programs may take varied and unique approaches to operating so additional information or confirmation may be requested at Good Dog's discretion to better understand their practices.

 What do we look for when screening breeders?